JulianCatnip/bb8-game/README.md

 ## Game features
 - Smartphone controls using gyroscope data sent over UDP with the ZigZim app.
-- Stereoskopic 3D render option (this game was developed to be demonstrated in the UBIC 3D theater of the University of Aizu, Japan)
+- Stereoscopic camera option for 3D view (this game was developed to be demonstrated in the UBIC 3D theater of the University of Aizu, Japan)

 ## Technical details
 - Unity version: